Skip to content

 Special seminar: Yeimy Cifuentes on the vital importance of spiders

-Admin 4 March 2022 BEER Clubspiders
+Biosphere Editor 4 March, 2022 BEER Clubspiders

 The Behavior, Ecology, and Evolution Research (BEER) Club hosts a special seminar this Friday, featuring Yeimy Cifuentes.
 Cifuentes is an ecologist and environmental educator with…